 “Even from an economic standpoint, we don’t know how long this cycle of slow expansion is going to go.
 Often confidence is at its peak before the break.”

 “Look for a job while you are working,” Challenger said.
 “The job market takes place all the time.
-Always look at yourself as a free agent.”• Have a plan.
+Always look at yourself as a free agent.”

 “See if you can make things work out with your company.
 Maybe there’s a new opening or a new boss.
 Explore where else you might fit.
 There may be new responsibilities or potential within an organization that you may not know.”